KoolKid-Development/KoolWeb/README.md

 COMMIT;
 ```

-And you are done whit the MySQL Part
+And you are done with the MySQL Part
 ### Setting up the project
 First you have to open config.yml and fill in your servers info here is the default config